-The peculiarity of such schemes is that in contrast to whistleblowing procedures, these public interest schemes provide means to fight against wrongdoings for people outside of the organization (Questionnaire I/4).
+The peculiarity of such schemes is that in contrast to whistleblowing procedures, these public interest schemes provide means to fight against wrongdoings for people outside of the organization.
 These public interest disclosures (or announcement) are typically made to a public agency of the government, and are investigated in an administrative process.
 Traditionally, a whistleblowing is an act of a man who believes that the public interest overrides the interest of the organization he serves, and reports that the organization is involved in corrupt, illegal, fraudulent or harmful activity.

-Topic specific public interest announcements and public interest litigation assume the existence and usage of the public interest concept.
+Topic-specific public interest announcements and public interest litigation assume the existence and usage of the public interest concept.
 Public interest often appears to be an empty vessel to be filled at different times with different content.
-Given that people will seek to be fill it with different values, we cannot be sure about the extent to which it might meet our particular expectations of its content.
+Given that people will seek to fill it with different values, we cannot be sure about the extent to which it might meet our particular expectations of its content.
 However, such problems do not prevent the concept being used in debate or in the context of our examination.
 It can be used as a means of justifying or legitimating actions or proposals, it can serve as a contested arena for debate, and it might have some potential in the service of democratic values, like transparency, equality, protection of individual safety and health.

-General welfare are often to be found to underlie the use of this concept, and it can be observed that the public interest may variously be an ethical imperative – such as the natural law – some superior standard of rational.
+General welfare is often to be found to underlie the use of this concept, and it can be observed that the public interest may variously be an ethical imperative – such as the natural law – some superior standard of rational.
 According to Bell, the public interest is “used to describe where the net interest of particular individuals may not be advanced, but where something necessary to the cohesion or development of the community is secured”.
-Some scholar argue that this theory generally carries no cleared and shared meaning and can lead to confusion, and if there is an alternative, clearer and less contentious concept available, then the public interest should not be utilized.
+Some scholar argues that this theory generally carries no cleared and shared meaning and can lead to confusion, and if there is an alternative, clearer and less contentious concept available, then the public interest should not be utilized.

-Braybrooke offers a deflated version of the public interest, identifying three prerequisites that determine when it might appropriately applied.
-The first is where a special interest group is arrayed against the general public, second, that the issue is in an area where genuine potential exists for the exercise of power by government, and third, that the issue is one of domestic and internal concern for the society.
+Braybrooke offers a deflated version of the public interest, identifying three prerequisites that determine when it might appropriately apply.
+The first is where a special interest group is arrayed against the general public, second, that the issue is in an area where the genuine potential exists for the exercise of power by the government, and third, that the issue is one of domestic and internal concern for the society.

 The contemporary constructs of the public interest should at any time serve as a counterbalance to the power of the dominant interest groups of the society, yet also mesh with the prevailing view of the state and the social and economic apparatus and traditions.
 On one hand, a well constructed public interest scheme can be a strong mean of the opposition to develop and voice public interest claims contrary to dominant interest groups and values – polluters vs. environmentalists, multinational companies v. consumer protection NGO, etc.